-[Data Security] Data being transferred from one location to another.

-data in transit
+[Data Security] Data being transferred from one location to another data in transit data in use data ingestion

-[Legal] [Data Security] Data in motion across a jurisdictional boundary.
+- 1. [Data Security] Synonym for data in motion. - [Legal] Data in motion across a jurisdictional boundary.
 Jurisdictions (usually nation states) may have policies and enforcement points that determine whether data may cross their borders.